alea-institute/leeky/README.md

 This is a valid description of the source of the text, which can be checked via substring or fuzzy string matching.

+### F. Search Engines
+Provide a substring of the source material to a search engine like Google Search, Bing, or Archive.org.

+Unlike the other methods, this method does not return a score in [0.0, 1.0].
+Instead, this method returns the number of results from the search engine.